shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 The call process is then
 1. Calculate shape, and then mapped shape for all inputs
 2. Validate broadcasting rules
-3. Setup uniforms with enough information to apply broadcasting+mapping rules in kernel
+3. Setup uniforms with enough information to apply broadcasting+mapping rules in kernel *(Q: for NDBuffers, can this be encoded purely in stride/offset?)*
 4. Allocate buffers to match call shape where necessary
 5. Dispatch kernel